jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

     (i) any interest in real or personal property; or (ii) the power to exercise a right of the tenant, including the authority to cause an account to be debited (for example, without limitation, by reference to a card, such as the imprint of a credit card or a PIN number) or the means to obtain money from a third party; but
   (b) does not include—
-    (i) a payment by way of bond that is permitted under section 18; or (ii) any guarantee.
+    (i) a payment by way of bond that is permitted under section 18 or 18AA; or (ii) any guarantee.

 ### 19 Duties of landlord on receipt of bond
 (1) Where any person pays to the landlord, or to any other person on behalf of the landlord, any amount by way of bond (whether the amount is for the whole or part of the bond), the following provisions shall apply:
   (a) as soon as practicable after receiving the payment, the person who receives it must give to the payer a written receipt, signed by that person, showing—
-    (i) the address of the premises to which the payment relates; and (ii) the amount and nature of the payment; and (iii) the date of the payment; and
+    (i) the address of the premises to which the payment relates; and (ii) the type of bond and the amount paid; and (iii) the date of the payment; and
     (iv) the name of the payer (if known to the person who receives the payment):
   (b) the landlord shall, within 23 working days after the payment is made, forward the amount received to the chief executive, together with a statement of particulars in the approved form.